InhyeokYoo/NLP/utils/1. torchtext/README.md

 2. dataloader

-The python file contains `DataLoader` for torchtext.
+A module contains `DataLoader` object.
 This is especially useful for training a model by using TPU of google cloud since dataset need to be fed through `DataLoader`.